Welcome to AppNeta Performance Manager (APM)!

 - plan for changes in capacity requirements

 Delivery monitoring enables you to visualize network performance and to determine where network problems are occurring.
-It uses light-weight continuous path monitoring (CPM) to determine if there are network problems and, if there are, it assists you in troubleshooting the cause.
-CPM involves periodically sending out small bursts of packets to user-determined targets and collecting timing data about the packets after they traverse the network.
+It uses light-weight continuous path analysis (CPA) to determine if there are network problems and, if there are, it assists you in troubleshooting the cause.
+CPA involves periodically sending out small bursts of packets to user-determined targets and collecting timing data about the packets after they traverse the network.
 Delivery monitoring helps you answer questions like:

 - Where on the network path is the problem occurring?